jiriklepl/NSWI131/SOLUTION.md

 - `philosophers`: this benchmark solves the problem of dining philosophers.
 This problem is used to illustrate process scheduling correctness.
 The complexity of the problem increases with the number of cores, so it makes sense that the performance decreases.
 The increase in benchmark duration linearly correlates with the number of cores (with very little variation), which is the expected result, given the nature of the benchmark.
 The memory usage of the benchmark is very volatile, but the mean memory usage slightly increases with the number of cores, which is the expected result.

-- `scala-doku`: (including the small dataset) this benchmark's performance is very volatile in its dependence on external influences, but very consistent in subsequent runtimes - this can be best seen when comparing sets 1 and 2 in the small dataset, the assigned CPU cores are the same up until 10, but the two sets contain very different results for these cases.
+- `scala-doku`: (including the small dataset) this benchmark's performance is very volatile in its dependence on external influences, but very consistent in subsequent runtime instances - this can be best seen when comparing sets 1 and 2 in the small dataset, the assigned CPU cores are the same up until 10, but the two sets contain very different results for these cases.

   Taking into account the previous conclusion, the benchmark's performance seems independent on the number of CPU cores as evidenced by the original combined dataset.
 This applies to the memory usage as well.
 However, in the memory usage sets, there is consistently a difference between the case with just one core and the other cases.
 This could be accounted to some internal mechanism that prepares the framework for multi-threaded runtime which the benchmark then does not utilize.